JamilahKassem/iq_test_backend/README.md

 - If the frontend cannot reach the backend:
   - Verify the backend port and URL used in the Next.js code.
   - Confirm the backend terminal shows “listening on port …” (or similar log).
+- **Database-related issues**
+  - Ensure the SQL file was imported correctly into your database.
+  - Confirm that the backend configuration (database name, user, password, host) matches your database setup.
 ```